Trump's new tune on Islam unconvincing, experts say

 Lebanon

-Karim Makdisi, an associate professor of international politics at The American University of Beirut, said that the Trump administration's policies on the Middle East have in most respects been a continuation of the Obama administration's.
+Karim Makdisi, an associate professor of international politics at The American University of Beirut, said the Trump administration's policies on the Middle East have in most respects been a continuation of the Obama administration's.

 But Trump's speech on Sunday marked some provocative changes, he said.
 Most notable was Trump's open condemnation of Iran as a nation that funds and harbors terrorists.